alicakil/StarWars/readme.md

 ## Future Improvements (WORKING ON IT..)
 - Generic Exception Hnadling for Web API
+- Add custom exceptions for spesific cases
+- Improve Caching mechanisim by meausiring the frequency of the requests and cache the most frequent ones.
+(I think this is very good idea)
 - Add Unit Tests, bug fixes, code coverage,
 - add mutation scores (reliability score of the tests)
 - add In-Memory Intgration Testing (this one maybe later, just a fantasy)